 Dark Victory, Bette Davis, and the 4th Warner Brother

 Let me start by saying that I think Bette Davis may be at her most lovely in Dark Victory (1939).
-She is quite glamorous and beautiful in the film!
-I really enjoyed admiring Bette’s various fashions throughout the movie.
+She is quite glamorous, beautiful, and dressed to perfection in the film.

 Gorgeous wardrobe aside, Dark Victory is a Bette Davis classic!
 It’s a total “women’s picture”—the film centers around a strong female heroine—just the type of role in which our girl Bette shines!
 Dark Victory is definitely melodramatic, and unashamedly plays with our emotions, as you will soon gather from my plot summary!
 But Bette’s acting is so superb, the music perfectly placed, and Edmund Goulding’s direction so spot on, we the audience totally go for the highly dramatic storyline!

 If you missed the live showing of Dark Victory on TCM on Tuesday, you can still watch the film on tcm.com through Monday.
 You can also rent or purchase the film on Amazon here [aff. link].
 To the plot!

 Bette plays Judith Traherne, a society gal living the high life of endless parties, excessive drinking, and cigarettes.
 The only part of Judith’s life that seems to require any work or talent is her love of horseback riding, in which she competes.
 (Her stable master, Michael, is played by none other than Humphrey Bogart!
 Young Bogie—well, kind of, he’s actually pushing forty in the film!—is a sight to behold here, with his longish, disheveled hair, and on-and-off Irish accent.
 Bogie does a great job in Dark Victory and it’s crazy seeing him in such a supporting role!)